 We did not obtain contemporaneous valuations by an independent valuation specialist because when we issued options during this period, our resources were focused on product development, and we had limited financial resources for engaging an independent expert.
-Subsequently, we reassessed the valuations of ordinary shares relating to grants of options during this period.
+Subsequently, we reassessed the valuations of ordinary shares relating to grants of options during the 12 months ended December 31, 2004.